The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: The distinguished boundary of a distinguished variety in and

 peaks at $(e^{i\theta}, 0)$.
 Thus $(e^{i\theta}, 0) \in b(Z(p) \cap \DC^2)$ and so, $Z(p) \cap \T^2 \ne b(Z(p) \cap \DC^2)$.

 \end{eg} Evidently, the distinguished boundary of the symmetrized bidisc $b\Gamma$ is the symmetrization of the $2$-torus $\T^2$ (see \cite{AglerII16} for details).
-Theorem \ref{thm:0206} characterizes the points in $b\Gamma$ in several ways.
+The points in $b\Gamma$ was characterized in \cite{AglerII16} in several different ways.
 Also, by Proposition 8.1 in \cite{AglerLykova}, if $x \in b\Gamma$ then there is a function $f$ that is holomorphic on $\G$ and continuous on $\Gamma$ such that $f$ peaks at $x$.
 For our purpose, we need a peaking function $f$ in $Rat(\Gamma)$ and the next theorem provides such a function.
 We give a proof to this theorem here, because we could not locate it in the literature.
 However, our proof is based on the techniques that are used in the proof of Theorem 8.4 in \cite{AglerLykova}.

 \begin{thm} Let $(s_0, p_0) \in b\Gamma$.
 Then there exists $f \in Rat(\Gamma)$ such that $f$ peaks at $(s_0, p_0)$. \end{thm}